Top 5 Podcasts To Check Out This Weekend » YNaija

-It’s the weekend after a public holiday, and what better way to relax than to listen to the top 5 podcasts of the week to catch up to speed on the Nigerian media.
+It’s another weekend, and what better way to relax than to listen to the top 5 podcasts of the week to catch up to speed on the Nigerian media, entertainment and conversations surrounding the daily lives of Nigerians.

-On this episode of the podcast, Chude sits with Temilola Adepetun as they discuss personal stories, trials, challenges and eventual triumphs.
+On this episode of the podcast, Chude sits with Wanjiri Njiru as they discuss the high miscarriage rate women face.

 - I Said What I Said